-In light of the statistical results above, the author concludes that none of the nine definitions of FCF used in the study is value relevant for the Consumer Discretionary sector of the U.S. This conclusion is in agreement with some of the results of prior research, specifically Penmann and Yehuda (2009) and GuruFocus.com (2013a and 2013b).
-In light of this conclusion, investors contemplating investing in the Consumer Discretionary sector of the U.S. should not consider free cash flow as a factor in their decision making process.
-The results of this study show that not only that FCF is not value relevant but also the univariate test and the multivariate test give conflicting results about the value relevance of sales per share, earnings per share, dividend per share, and book value per share.
+In light of the statistical results above, the author concludes that none of the nine definitions FCF used in the study is value relevant for the industrial sector of the U.S. This conclusion is in agreement with some of the results of prior research, specifically Penmann and Yehuda (2009) and GuruFocus.com (2013a and 2013b).
+In light of this conclusion, investors contemplating investing in the industrial sector of the U.S. should not consider free cash flow as a factor in their decision making process.
+The results of this study show that not only that FCF is not value relevant but also sales per share and earnings per share are mostly not relevant as well.
+On the other hand, book value per share and dividend per share are positively correlated with stock prices across all FCF definitions.